AndresVelasco/LPNY4SO89VLCX5O3/README.md

 # Solution At-Scale

-There are of course improvements to the solution presented here based on more careful examination of possible address patterns, but it would not cover mispelled words, missing or arbitrary abbreviation in long addresses (such as _CASTLEGATE SHOPPING CENTRE HIGH STREET STOCKTON-ON-TEES – TS18 1AF_).
+There are of course improvements to the type of solution presented here based on more careful examination of possible address patterns, but it would not cover mispelled words, missing or arbitrary abbreviation in long addresses (such as _CASTLEGATE SHOPPING CENTRE HIGH STREET STOCKTON-ON-TEES – TS18 1AF_).

 A first pass can always use the exact-match approach so that there are fewer addresses left for a heavier best-match stage.